 Is it true that bat bites often go undetected?

 False.
 If the person is awake & conscious, they will feel a bat bite described as sharp needle pokes.
 Big Brown Bats will bite humans if they feel threatened, provoked, or sick.
 However, bats are small and can bite a human without them ever knowing it when they are sleeping or children.
 Seek medical treatment immediately if bitten or suspected to be bitten by a bat due to possible contraction of rabies.

 We found a bat in our home - should we be concerned about rabies?

-To prevent bats from getting into your home it is recommended to seal entry points on the exterior of your home; this can include caulking smaller openings, having chimney caps with 1/4 inch wire mesh installed, sealing around electrical and plumbing conduits and screening over roof gables & attic vents etc.
+To prevent bats from getting into your home it is recommended to seal entry points on the exterior of your home; this can include caulking smaller openings, having chimney caps with 1/4-inch wire mesh installed, sealing around electrical and plumbing conduits, and screening over the roof gables & attic vents, etc.